They're Moving Father's Grave to Build a Sewer: History

-The earliest known mention of the song is in the Altoona Mirror for 15 April 1901, describing the songs played by "street piano music venders" in Altoona, Pennsylvania, which included "They Be Moving Mother's Grave to Build a Sewer".
-Other early versions include "They Have Shifted Little Willie's Grave to Build a Sewer" sung in 1902 by vaudeville performer Arthur Deming in Indianapolis, and "We Had to Move Paddy's Grave to Dig a Sewer" sung at a 1903 meeting of the Brotherhood of Boiler Makers and Iron Ship Builders in Sacramento, California.
+The Altoona Mirror for 15 April 1901, described the songs played by "street piano music venders" in Altoona, Pennsylvania, which included "They Be Moving Mother's Grave to Build a Sewer".
+Other early versions include "They've Shifted Mother's Grave to Dig a Sewer" (1900), "They Have Shifted Little Willie's Grave to Build a Sewer" sung in 1902 by vaudeville performer Arthur Deming in Indianapolis, and "We Had to Move Paddy's Grave to Dig a Sewer" sung at a 1903 meeting of the Brotherhood of Boiler Makers and Iron Ship Builders in Sacramento, California.

+"They Are Moving Grandpa's Grave to Build a Sewer" was listed as a phrase by H. L. Mencken, derived from the title of the song.
+Dorothy Kilgallen also mentioned it in a 1947 article about sayings: "the comic sayings were ever popular.
+One of the most famous usually painted on beer steins, was 'They Are Moving Grandpa's Grave to Build a Sewer'.
+It didn't make much sense but the folks of the eighties loved it."

 It was a favourite of Frank Muir, who sang it many times on BBC Radio 4.
 Denis Norden also sang the song in the final series of radio panel show My Music (1994).

 A version of the song was also recorded by Oscar Brand, on his album Bawdy Songs Goes to College recorded in 1955, under the title "Father's Grave".

 A variant of the song, called "Grandpa's Grave", was recorded by the comedian Peter Sellers and included on his 1960 LP with Sophia Loren, Peter & Sophia, as well as on the B-side of the duo's hit single "Goodness Gracious Me".

 The song was repopularised by the Clancy Brothers, who included it on their 1965 album Recorded Live in Ireland.

 Charles Keeping sang this song for the record version of his 1975 book Cockney Ding Dong.